canonical/jaas-documentation/reference/jaas-plugin.rst

 Use the –local flag if the server is not configured with a public address or to ignore the controller’s public-hostname and use the custom CA of the controller.

 A yaml formatted file can also be used as input for cases where the controller is not available on the client.
 Using the –file will validate that the provided controller name matches the name in the yaml file.
-Using –file will ignore other flags like –public-address.
+Using –file will ignore other flags like –public-address and –local.

 Use the –dry-run flag to generate a sample file without registering the controller.
 This can be used later as input to register-controller.